Kakaymi10/alu-machine-learning/math/multivariate_prob/README.md

 Through these tasks, we aim to deepen our understanding of multivariate probability and its practical implications in data analysis and modeling.

-**Note:** This project will span from March 3, 2024, to March 17, 2024.
-Let's dive deep into the fascinating world of multivariate probability!